Jayanth-reflex/llm-abliteration-quantization/practical_projects/level_1_beginner/smart_chatbot/README.md

 ```

 ### 🧠 **Why QLoRA?**
-QLoRA (Quantized Low-Rank Adaptation) is perfect for this project because:
+QLoRA (Quantized Low-Rank Adaptation) is well-suited for this project because:
 - **Memory Efficient:** 4-bit quantization with minimal quality loss
 - **Fine-tuning Friendly:** Easy to customize for your business
 - **Production Ready:** Stable and well-tested in real applications